dfbarrero/aiCourse/assignments/knime/intro.md

 (Image taken from [here](http://blog.kaggle.com/2015/04/22/scikit-learn-video-3-machine-learning-first-steps-with-the-iris-dataset/).)

-Download the famous [iris dataset](iris.csv) in CSV format and store it in an accesible location.
+Download the famous [iris dataset](iris.csv) and store it in an accesible location.
+Please observe that the file has CSV format, which is a widely used format in Machine Learning because of its simplicity; read [this](https://en.wikipedia.org/wiki/Comma-separated_values#Example) in case you need additional information about CSV.

-Open the file with a text editor of your choice to have a look.
+Open the CSV file with a text editor of your choice to have a look.
+Count the number of attributes and instances in the dataset and observe the attributes data types.

-The datasets contains four attributes (sepa

-## Exercises.
+## Exercises

 Create a new workflow group named "exercises" to store the exercises, create a new workflow for each one of the following exercises.

-1 Load the Iris dataset and compute its main statistics such.
+1 Load the Iris dataset with a "File Reader" node and compute its main statistics with the "Statistics" node.

 ## Working environment setup